-“Virtual” doesn’t have to mean second best.
-Your remote team can outrun traditional ones.
+‘Virtual’ doesn’t have to mean second best.
+Your remote team can outrun traditional ones

 Over the course of the last three weeks, as corporate America has made the transition from meetings in conference rooms and common spaces to Zoom calls and other online sessions, I’m struck by the number of confident, competent executives who’ve confessed to me that they’re struggling to lead teams in the virtual world.
 Their efforts to get groups to collaborate or coalesce around a topic are met with crickets in the background and listless bobbing of heads on a screen.

-I almost don’t have the heart to tell them: their teams’ collaborative engagement was likely falling short in real life, too.
+I almost don’t have the heart to tell them: Their teams’ collaborative engagement was likely falling short in real life, too.
 And the remote environment has just shone a spotlight on their former mediocrity.

 - More than 70% of leaders say their teams do not collaborate on their most important business problems, and 70% say their teams are conflict avoidant, according an ongoing study conducted by the Ferrazzi Greenlight Research Institute.